Whistler Resort Guide

 Crystal Hut Fondue by Snowmobile - Drive your own snowmobile or share with a friend as your guide leads you up winding trails to the Crystal Hut on Blackcomb Mountain.
 Enjoy a traditional fondue dinner with wine, dessert and live music.

-Plus many more including dog sledding, sleigh rides, snowshoeing...
+Plus many more including dog sledding, escape rooms, snowshoeing...

 We can book some of these directly for you - speak to your tour coordinator or call us on 01273 224063.